gramps-project/gramps/data/man/en.rst

 The program checks whether these environment variables are set:

 ``LANG``
-    describe, which language to use:
+    Describe which language to use.
-    Ex.: for polish language this variable has to be set to `pl_PL.UTF-8`.
+    E.g., for the Polish language this variable has to be set to `pl_PL.UTF-8`.

 ``GRAMPSHOME``
-    if set, force Gramps to use the specified directory to keep program settings and databases there.
+    Force Gramps to use the specified directory to keep program settings and databases in.
     By default, this variable is not set and gramps assumes that the folder with all databases and profile settings should be created within the user profile folder (described by environment variable *HOME* for Linux or